Skip to main content

 Location: Ithaca, NY

-Academics: Cornell’s undergraduate experience is made unique by its seven undergraduate schools, including its highly ranked agriculture and engineering schools, as well as the distinctive School of Hotel Administration.
-Cornell’s specialized and often unconventional programs in a variety of fields allow undergraduates to pursue an education tailor-made to their interests.
-Boasting 80 majors and 122 minors, Cornell describes itself as a pioneer in education.
+Academics: Cornell’s undergraduate experience is distinguishable by its eight undergraduate schools, including its highly ranked agriculture and engineering schools, as well as the distinctive School of Hotel Administration.
+Cornell’s specialized and often unconventional programs in a variety of fields allow undergraduates to pursue an education tailored to their interests.
+Boasting nearly 80 majors and more than 120 minors, Cornell describes itself as a pioneer in education.

 Dartmouth College